ZGerber/taAnalysis/README.md

 ### Histogram Parameters

 The `hist_params` section in the YAML configuration file allows users to specify parameters for creating histograms.
-Each entry in this section defines a histogram to be created, including its name, title, style, column to be plotted, number of bins, range, axis titles, and additional options.
+Each entry in this section defines a histogram to be created, including its name, title, style, column to be plotted, number of bins, range, axis titles, additional options, and whether to show the statistics box.

 #### Example